CeeThinwa/knowledge-hub/book/intro.md

 Additionally, they *naturally* respond to **captivating sound**.

-So how can we incorporate what human beings gravitate to with data analysis and modelling results?
+So how can we combine what human beings gravitate to with data analysis and modelling results?

 That's where **data storytelling** comes in.